ProfilePress/WordPress-Navigation-Menu-Links/readme.txt

 This is a rewritten fork of [Login Logout Menu](https://wordpress.org/plugins/baw-login-logout-menu/) plugin with a better architected codebase.

 ### Plugins you will like
-* **[MailOptin](https://wordpress.org/plugins/mailoptin/)**: OmniPay is a payment gateway extension for WooCommerce and Easy Digital Downloads that bundles several payment providers such as Stripe, 2checkout, PayPal, Braintree, WePay, Authorize.Net together thus saving you money.
+* **[MailOptin](https://wordpress.org/plugins/mailoptin/)**: A form builder for creating popups, subscribe forms, user registration forms and sending email newsletters.

 == Installation ==